 CNGC may, as agent for the industrial customer, arrange for the natural gas supply and interstate transportation service, through a third party provider, to meet the requirements of the CIS program.

-ENA has the ability to provide natural gas supplies and interstate transportation to satisfy the requirements of the industrial customers served by the CIS program.
+ENA has the ability to provide natural gas supplies and risk managements tools to satisfy the requirements of the industrial customers served by the CIS program.

-Supplier desires to participate in the CIS program, as a third party, pursuant to this MOU and the terms and conditions contained hereinafter.
+ENA desires to participate in the CIS program, as a third party, pursuant to this MOU and the terms and conditions contained hereinafter.

 PURPOSE